Ubiquity; Impossible without Payment Choice

 The More ‘Rails’ the Merrier?

 Payment options are also expanding.
-As recently as three or four years ago, the two go-tos were push-to-card options via the card rails, Visa Direct and Mastercard Send.
-There are now push-to-card services for challenger banks and payroll providers, as well as push-to-wallet options for PayPal, Square Cash, Apple Cash and others.
-Not to mention emerging account-to-account services like RTP from The Clearing House, Same-Day ACH and the aforementioned FedNow.
+It used to be the two go-to’s were push-to-card options via the card rails, Visa Direct and Mastercard Send.
+There are now push-to-card services for challenger banks and payroll providers, as well as push-to-wallet options for PayPal, Square Cash, Apple Cash, and others.
+Not to mention emerging account-to-account services like RTP from The Clearing House, and Same-Day ACH.The launch of the Federal Reserve’s FedNow system has only heightened the importance of fast access to funds for businesses and consumers.

 Navigating What’s Next

-The better question is what type of experience banks and corporates are trying to create for that consumer or SMB — and then what’s required to deliver the maximum number of levers to create ubiquity across all of those endpoints and end users.
+It is likely that there will never be a single winning rail, so the question of choosing the “right” one is beside the point.
+The better question is what type of experience banks and corporates are trying to create for that consumer or SMB and what’s required to deliver the maximum number of levers to create ubiquity across all of those endpoints and end users.